sumantha-NTS/Predicting-the-Price-of-Used-Cars/README.md

 # Predicting-the-Price-of-Used-Cars

 Input :
 The input data has 50000 records with 18 columns.
-Data consists of missing and dulicate values.
+Data consists of missing, dulicate and outliers.